hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/Intro-to-RNAseq.md

 #### Sequencing by synthesis (& image acquisition)

-After cluster generation, fluorecently-tagged nucleotides are incorporated one at a time (cyclically) and fluorescence images are captured to identify which nucleotide gets incorporated into each cluster in each cycle.
+After cluster generation, fluorescently-tagged nucleotides are incorporated one at a time (cyclically) and fluorescence images are captured to identify which nucleotide gets incorporated into each cluster in each cycle.

 > * Denature clusters and the block 3’ ends to prevent unwanted priming.
 > * Hybridize sequencing primers to adapter sequence at the loose ends.